 Shakhrisabz suffered and survived many conquests, from the capture by the Achaemenid Empire and Alexander the Great to the Arabs.
 Despite this, the town has always been referred to as the intersection of caravan pathways on the Silk Road.

-Shakhrisabz Uzbekistan is also popular because the great Amir Timur was born there.
+Shakhrisabz is also popular because the great Amir Timur was born here.
 He never forgot his homeland, and in fact, after the creation of a powerful state Transoxiana, the city had the same importance as the capital.
 The governor made the city his residence and built the famous Ak-Saray there.
 Thanks to the skills of architects and artists who had come there on the order of the ruler, Shakhrisabz now has true architectural masterpieces.

 Discover Shakhrisabz Sights

-The town’s historical part is one of those proud representatives of the sites from UNESCO World Heritage list.
+The town’s historical part is one of those proud representatives of the sites from the UNESCO World Heritage list.
 That’s, perhaps, one of the reasons why pictures of Shakhrisabz capture every tourist’s eye.

 The most visited and famous attraction of Shakhrisabz is Timur’s Ak-Saray palace, which is translated as the White Palace.
 It was greatly damaged but is being in the process of restoration now, and the rebuilding goes rapidly.
 In addition to the giant 40-meter gates, you can observe the sumptuous filigree mosaic and unique in their technology examples of masonry walls, by which you can judge how splendid this huge summer residence probably was.

 The Dorus-Siadat mausoleum isn’t less interesting.
 It’s the crypt of Timur’s sons Jahangir and Omar, which is comparable to the Ak-Saray by its size and design.